FreeAndFair/dvl/README.md

 Development Process and Methodology
 ===

-The *DVL*, including all prototypes and the current Aegis system, have been developed using early variants of the DemTech Trust-by-Design (TBD) software engineering methodology.
+The *DVL*, including all prototypes and the current system, has been developed using the Trust-by-Design (TBD) software engineering methodology.

 The TBD methodology is documented in several papers published by Joe Kiniry and his coauthors, available via http://www.kindsoftware.com/.